SushovitNanda/Multi-Agent-Reinforcement-Learning/EndSem Project/README.md

 # Multi-Agent Grid Coverage

 ## Project Overview
-This project explores a **multi-agent reinforcement learning framework** to enable autonomous agents to collaboratively explore and completely cover a 10x10 grid.
+This is a self-project that explores a **multi-agent reinforcement learning framework** to enable autonomous agents to collaboratively explore and completely cover a 10x10 grid.
 The agents operate in a dynamic environment with or without obstacles, aiming to visit every cell on the grid exactly once while optimizing their behavior using **Q-Learning**.

 ---